KulaginVladimir/FESTIM-SurfaceKinetics-Validation/README.md

 [2] [D adsorption on oxidised W](./D_WO): The case reproduces simulation results of [E. A. Hodille et al.](https://iopscience.iop.org/article/10.1088/1741-4326/ad2a29) on the D adsorption/desorption on/from oxidised W. The simulations are based on experiments performed by [A. Dunand et al.](https://iopscience.iop.org/article/10.1088/1741-4326/ac583a)

-[3] [D implantation in damaged W](./D_damagedW): The case reproduces simulation results of [E. A. Hodille et al.](https://iopscience.iop.org/article/10.1088/1741-4326/aa5aa5/meta) on the isothermal D implantation in self-damaged W, followed by isothermal desorption.
+[3] [D atom exposure of self-damaged W](./D_damagedW): The case reproduces simulation results of [E. A. Hodille et al.](https://iopscience.iop.org/article/10.1088/1741-4326/aa5aa5/meta) on the isothermal D implantation in self-damaged W, followed by isothermal desorption.
 The simulations are based on experiments performed by [S. Markelj et al.](https://www.sciencedirect.com/science/article/pii/S0022311515303470?via%3Dihub)

-[4] [D implantation in damaged EUROFER](./D_EUROFER): The case reproduces experimental results of [K. Schmid et al.](https://www.sciencedirect.com/science/article/pii/S2352179122002228) on the D implantation in damaged EUROFER, followed by TDS measurements.
+[4] [D implantation in W-damaged EUROFER](./D_EUROFER): The case reproduces experimental results of [K. Schmid et al.](https://www.sciencedirect.com/science/article/pii/S2352179122002228) on the D implantation in damaged EUROFER, followed by TDS measurements.
 The FESTIM model is mainly based on the simulations of [K. Schmid et al.](https://www.sciencedirect.com/science/article/pii/S2352179123001333?via%3Dihub)

 [5] [MMS](./MMS) test